 The used library card contains hazardous materials.
 Personal injury can occur through inhalation, ingestion, skin contact, and eye contact.
 Wear protective equipment, including eye protection, gloves, and a laboratory coat.
 Handle the used library card as chemical waste.
 Dispose of it in accordance with the governmental safety standards for your region.
 Refer to the safety data sheets (SDSs) for the consumables in the kit that you are using for detailed environmental, health, and safety information and dispose of according to your institution and other requirements.
 SDSs are available on the Illumina website at support.illumina.com/sds.html.

-Guaranteed shelf life is 3 months from date of shipment.
+Guaranteed shelf life is three months from date of shipment.

 Up to 16 libraries can be prepared.
-If you run less than 16 libraries, it is recommended that the wells that do not have samples are the last ones in the row.
+If you run less than 16 libraries, Illumina recommends that the wells that do not have samples are the last ones in the row.
 RSB should be loaded into empty sample wells.

 Use the following required pipettes and tips.
 Other pipettes and tips are not supported and can result in reagents not dispensing properly and run failure.